wmayner/pyphi/INSTALLATION.md

 open -a TextEdit ~/.bash_profile
 ```

-If this doesn't work because the file doesn't exist, then run `touch
+If you get an error that says the file doesn't exist, then run `touch
-~/.bash_profile` first.
+~/.bash_profile` first to create it.

 Now, you'll add three lines to the shell startup file.
 These lines will set the
 location where the virtual environments will live, the location of your